Tainted\\Coders

 2. QueryFilter: An optional filter to only fetch components from entities that satisfy it

-Fetch us all the Transform and Position components for entities have a Transform AND Position component.
+Fetch us all the Transform and Position components for entities that have a Transform AND Position component.

-Queries are enumerable objects that fetch our components from the game world only when we iterate over them.
-That means they are lightweight until they fetch the data from the game world.
+Queries are enumerable objects that fetch our components from the game world, but only when we iterate over them.
+That means you don't pay the cost until they fetch the data from the game world by enumerating them.

 Giving our ball a shape